Choose Course Delivery

 - JHSC Part 1

 - JHSC Part 2 within six months of Part 1

 - JHSC Refresher Training, which must be completed every three years in order to remain certified*

-This workshop-style, discussion-based course is designed to bring JHSC members up-to-date with the latest regulations, and to remind them of the various duties and responsibilities of the JHSC.
+This 1-day workshop-style, discussion-based course is designed to bring JHSC members up-to-date with the latest regulations.
+The course reminds members of the various duties and responsibilities of the JHSC.
 Sessions are complemented by checklists, sample paperwork, and tracking mechanisms for items such as hazard identification, meetings, and inspections.